 Whether recovering from injuries or surgery, managing old age, anxiety or other emotional conditions, or simply teaching a puppy the life skill of being touched, Fear Free is about managing fear, anxiety and stress throughout every session.
 I use non-verbal communication and proven stress-free techniques to keep your dog comfortable and happy.
-My Fear Free certification is in addition to my qualifications in dog massage and rehab – offering you and your dog a complete package of complementary care.
+My Fear Free certification is in addition to my qualifications in dog massage, fitness and rehab – offering you and your dog a complete package of complementary care.

 My love of dogs and my experience as an environmental scientist have led me to creating this practice which focuses on natural care using acupressure massage, laser, trigger point and rehab therapies.
 All clients must provide vet records for their dog as a starting point and then we can look at care options – things like lifestyle and exercise, flower essences, homeopathics, supplements or dietary changes.
 The basic rule of complementary care is “do no harm” and my services are not a substitute for traditional veterinary care.

 Twelve years ago I was fortunate enough to have an eight week old Black Labrador puppy enter my life who I named Blue.
 Being rather active and enjoying the outdoors myself, Blue has accompanied me on hundreds of adventures and if we’re not away out of town somewhere, we will […]

 Cat and dog owners tend to experience slower cognitive decline than those who don’t have pets, according research released by the University of Maryland

 The quote for December is from Dion Leonard, author of Finding Gobi.
 Finding Gobi is one of my recommended dog-themed books.
 Check it out!